 Belgium has three official languages.
 Dutch is the official language of the Flemish Region, French is the official language of the Brussels-Capital Region, and German, which is spoken by less than 1% of the population.

 How's Your French?

-Brush up on your French before your trip to Belgium.
+Need any easy way to brush up on your French for your trip to Belgium?

 Even through Belgians have more than one official language they share a common culture in addition to their communal cultures.
 Located in western Europe, Belgium is bordered by France, Germany, Luxembourg and Netherlands, adding to its diversity.
 The majority of Belgians are Roman Catholic, and all reside under a federal parliamentary democracy, like the U.K., under a constitutional monarch.
 Belgium is an egalitarian society so it is not uncommon for a woman to not change her name when married.
 Belgians are well-educated and all official languages are taught in schools.
 Belgians place high importance on the family.
 Belgians enjoy socializing at restaurants, but the home is mostly reserved for family or close friends.

 Belgians enjoy a number of sports, the most popular being football, cycling, and tennis.
 Surrounded by many countries the Belgians are fortunate to enjoy a variety of international cuisines of neighboring countries, but it is best known for its chocolate, waffles, fries and beer, the national beverage.
 One of Belgium’s national dishes is mussels and fries (moules and frites) – very yummy.
 There is a rich history of art and architecture and depending on where and when you are in Belgium you can experience a festival that may focus on the season or their history.
 For a country that can fit into the southwest region of Virginia, it has a lot cultural diversity to offer.

 Belgium uses the Euro (€).
 Exchange rates are usually favorable for Europeans but could fluctuate in the other direction.
 Check throughout your travel planning phase on any exchange rate changes.